POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

     1NN             nearest neighbor
     ==============  ===========

-.. _pipeline_step9:
+.. _pipeline_stepF:

-Step9: exporting the data set
+StepF: exporting the data set
 -----------------------------

 After we have a complete data set, we would like to export it to be used for the population synthesis.
-We jump here to step 9, because this will always be the last step even more steps may get introduced in the future.
-In :samp:`step_9.csv`, there are again two paths required, a source and an export path.
+We jump here to step F, because this will always be the final step even more steps may get introduced in the future.
+In :samp:`step_F.csv`, there are again two paths required, a source and an export path.
 The step will simply copy the source to the export location.
 Hence, here the final :samp:`PSyGrid` objects and all the interpolator files are usually addressed by this step.